Cataplexy & Choreography

 Are you a choreographer or professional dancer with Cataplexy who lives in Australia or New Zealand?

 Are you interested in potential creative projects exploring dance and cataplexy?

-If you’re a choreographer or professional dancer with Narcolepsy and live elsewhere, Laura would love to hear from you too!
+If you’re a choreographer or dancer with Narcolepsy and live elsewhere, Laura would love to hear from you too!

 Please email her.

 Choreographer, performer, scholar, teacher and producer Dr Laura (Amara) Osweiler’s research is based upon sharing and expanding her current practice beyond herself.
 Her project builds upon her 30 years as a Traditional and Contemporary Middle Eastern Dancer and current choreographic and performance practice that interweaves dance, movement, film, music, audio description and health and employs communication technologies to support access and engage with audiences in different locations.

 During her 2022 Critical Path Research Residency, Laura will spend time exploring cataplexy, a part of narcolepsy where muscles release and the mind and body are on different parts of the spectrum of awake and asleep.
 She will share her dance and story by including outside voices into her processes as sounding boards, foster engagement with digital dance and the disability sector and develop community around shared interests of daily dance.